First-post-Newtonian quadrupole tidal interactions in binary systems: Post-Newtonian tidal interactions

 \subsection{Coordinate transformations and body-frame gauge conditions}

 The 1PN metric (\ref{metric}) harbors residual coordinate freedom not fixed by the conformally Cartesian and harmonic gauge conditions.
-As a result, the mutlipole and tidal moments defined in the last section (not just the `gauge moments' $\mu_A^L$ and $\nu_A^L$, but rather all of the moments) are not unqiue and will vary with the choice of coordinates.
-To define a unique set of multipole moments for a given body, one must define a unique coordinate system that is specially adapted to the body.
+As a result, the multipole and tidal moments defined in the last section (not just the `gauge moments' $\mu_A^L$ and $\nu_A^L$, but rather all of the moments) are not unique and will vary with the choice of coordinates.
+To define a unique set of multipole moments for a given body, one must further specialize the body-frame coordinates.
 Thus we turn now to a discussion of 1PN coordinate transformations.

 In RF \cite{RF}, it was shown that the most general transformation between two harmonic coordinate systems $(s,y^i)$ and $(t,x^i)$ in which the metric takes the 1PN form (\ref{metric}) can be written as \begin{widetext} \bse \bea x^i(s,\bm y)&=&y^i+z^i(s)+\frac{1}{c^2}\bigg\{ \left[\frac{1}{2}\dot{z}^{kk}(s)\delta^{ij}-\dot{\alpha}(s)\delta^{ij}+\epsilon^{ijk}R^k(s)+\frac{1}{2}\dot{z}^{ij}(s)\right]y^j \nnm\\ &&\phantom{y^i+z^i(s)+\frac{1}{c^2}\bigg\{} +\left[\frac{1}{2}\ddot{z}^i(s)\delta^{jk}-\ddot{z}^k(s)\delta^{ij}\right]y^{jk}\bigg\}+O(c^{-4}), \\ t(s,\bm y)&=&s+\frac{1}{c^2}\left[\alpha(s)+\dot{z}^j(s)y^j\right] +\frac{1}{c^4}\left[\beta(s,\bm y)+\frac{1}{6}\ddot{\alpha}(s)y^{jj}+\frac{1}{10}\dddot{z}_A^j(s)y^{jkk}\right]+O(c^{-6}), \eea \ese \end{widetext} being parametrized by the following functions.
 The vector $z^i(s)$ provides a time-dependent translation between the spatial coordinates and is defined with 1PN accuracy.
 Each defined with Newtonian accuracy\footnote{ Though an $O(c^{-2})$ contribution to $\alpha(s)$ would contribute at $O(c^{-4})$ in Eq.~(\ref{t}), this contribution can be absorbed into the function $\beta(s,\bm y)$.} are the rotation vector $R_i(s)$, and the functions $\alpha(s)$ and $\beta(s,\bm{y})$ which transform the time coordinate.
 All of these may be arbitrary functions of their arguments (within the bounds of their post-Newtonian scaling), except that $\beta(s,\bm y)$ must be harmonic, $\nabla^2\beta=0$, in order to preserve the harmonic gauge condition.